LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/09_raja_view/README.md

 # Lesson 9: RAJA Views and Layouts

-In this lesson, you will learn how to use `RAJA::View` to simplify multidimensional indexing in a matrix-matrix multiplication kernel.
+In this lesson, you will learn how to use `RAJA::View` to simplify multidimensional indexing.

-As is commonly done for efficiency in C and C++, we have allocated the data for the matrices as one-dimensional arrays.
+As is commonly done for efficiency in C and C++, we have allocated the data as one-dimensional arrays.
 Thus, we need to manually compute the data pointer offsets for the row and column indices in the kernel.

 A `RAJA::View<TYPE, LAYOUT>` type takes two template parameters.
 The `TYPE`